 What can you do if the executor of the estate is unsuitable for the task at hand?

 There are remedies available to beneficiaries who fear that the estate be administered properly by the executors.
-This might be because executor has a conflict of interest the estate, or else executors of fallen out with each other or with the beneficiaries of the estate.
+This might be because executor has a conflict of interest in the estate, or else the executors have fallen out with each other or with the beneficiaries of the estate.
 It might be because an executor lacks the aptitude to carry out his function, or may be physically unable to do so due to health, absence or imprisonment.

 The remedy is to take formal steps to have the court replace the unsuitable executor.

 The precise step to take depends upon whether or not a Grant of probate has already been obtained.

 If steps are taken before a Grant is obtained, it is known as “passing over” the executor.
 Effectively, alternative executor is appointed before the original one, even takes on his powers.